kosl/kronoterm2mqtt/README.md

 - [x] `binary_sensor` to show some two-state states
 - [x] `binary_sensor` to decode binary statuses in `enum` like manner combined.
 For example error messages or "additional activations".
 - [ ] Upgrade [ha-services](https://github.com/jedie/ha-services) with `number` component allowing change of some numeric parameters (set temperatures, etc.).
+- [ ] Display the heat pump state using ThermIQ as an example.

 ## References

 - `Navodila za priklop in uporabo CNS sistema.pdf` Kronoterm Modbus RTU description (in Slovene) obtained from Kronoterm support
 - `Installation and Operating Manual for BMS System.pdf` Kronoterm Modbus V3.13-1 RTU description obtained from Kronoterm support
+- 1122-16-17-4021-05_Modbus_BMS_TT3000web.pdf` Modbus naslovi za BMS; Regulacija TT3000 (in Slovene) obtained from Kronoterm support